alepulver/game-catalog-builder/docs/how-it-works.md

   - Final file always includes only `RowId`, `Name`, plus that provider’s prefixed columns (e.g. `IGDB_*`).

+- Internal JSONL outputs (`data/output/jsonl/*.jsonl`)
+  - Written at the end of `enrich` using the metrics registry (defaults to `data/metrics-registry.yaml`, falling back to `data/metrics-registry.example.yaml`).
+  - Providers and derived-metric code emit canonical dotted metric keys (e.g. `rawg.metacritic_100`);
+    the registry defines how those keys render into CSV column names + basic types.
+  - Registry format is “metric key → CSV column + type” (version 2); it must list every metric key you want preserved/exported.
+  - Uses a stable row envelope (`row_id`, `personal`, `pins`, `metrics`, …) so lists/objects can be preserved (no comma-join/re-splitting).
+  - A sidecar manifest is written per JSONL file to preserve the exact CSV column set/order for round-trippable exports:
+    - `data/output/jsonl/*.manifest.json`
+  - Optional: pass `--export-json` to also write `data/output/json/Games_Enriched.json` (single JSON file; convenient for ad-hoc inspection but not streamable like JSONL).
+  - You can disable JSONL entirely with `enrich --no-jsonl` (exports still work if you also write CSVs, but you lose typed JSONL artifacts and JSONL-based export).
+- To bypass registry selection and include every provider/derived column, use `enrich --all-metrics` (unmapped columns are stored under deterministic `*.<field>` metric keys and exported via the manifest mapping).

+- CSV export views (`data/output/csv/*.csv`)
+  - Generated on-demand via `python run.py export` by rendering from internal JSONL (and the JSONL manifest, so empty columns are preserved).
+  - `export` also supports `--format json` and `--format jsonl` for JSON/JSONL views based on the same manifest column set.

 - Import output (`data/input/Games_Catalog.csv`)
   - Written once at the end of the import command.
   - During import, HLTB matching progress is also checkpointed every 25 processed rows because HLTB